Study

 Discuss This!
 Discuss This!

 Do women or men want children more?
-A new study found men want children almost as much as women.
+A study found men want children almost as much as women.

 In a study presented at an annual conference of the British Sociological Association, 63 percent of women and 59 percent of men said they wanted children.